Fehzz/Network-Research/README.md

 # The script performs nmap and whois scans on a specified target.
 # The script will SSH via sshpass into a known remote server, from which it will execute these commands.
 # Details of the remote server are shown to the user, through the Uptime command.
 # Results of the scans are saved back onto the local server.
-The script will create files within a specified directory for the scan results to be stored in.
+The script will create files within the /home directory for the scan results to be stored in.
 The file path can be changed by another user to suit their preferences.

 # A log is created in /var/log directory to log the time and the nature of the scan.